tdwg/camtrap-dp/pages/home.md

 {:.alert .alert-warning}
 Camtrap DP is [under development](https://github.com/tdwg/camtrap-dp/milestone/1) and not yet recommended for production use.

-## Usage
+**Camera Trap Data Package** (or **Camtrap DP** for short) is a community developed data exchange format for camera trap data.
 A Camtrap DP is a [Frictionless Data Package](https://specs.frictionlessdata.io/data-package/) that consists of:

 File | Description
 --- | ---